 It’s time again for a deliciously easy recipe featuring Smithfield fresh pork!
 I’m happy to be an ambassador for the brand this year.
-I was compensated for my time to write this pork hash recipe, but all opinions are my own.
+I was compensated for my time in writing this skillet pork hash recipe, but all opinions are my own.

 The (only) perk of babysitting chickens is getting free, fresh eggs.
-When I’ve watched them in the past, each chicken laid an egg every day, so I was getting paid two eggs daily.
+When I watched them in the past, each chicken laid an egg daily, so I was getting paid for two eggs daily.
 Maybe because they are getting older or something, now there is only one egg to be had each day.
-That means I need to be more choosy about how I cook my precious payment.
+That means I need to be more choosy about how I cook my previous payment.

 Once I had two fresh eggs that needed to be enjoyed, it seemed like a good idea to pair them with fresh marinated pork.
 I decided to stir the eggs into a hash made with cubed Smithfield Marinated Fresh Pork Sirloin and a diced russet potato.
 Their marinated cuts of fresh, quality pork come in all sorts of scrumptious flavors like Garlic & Herb, Teriyaki, or in this case, Peppercorn & Garlic.

 This meal comes together in under 30 minutes and is perfect for breakfast or dinner!
-(There isn’t really a time of day that I say no thank you to pork, potatoes, and eggs.)
-Thanks to the marinated pork, it is loaded with protein and flavor.
-This was actual the second meal I made with this particular pork sirloin.
+(There isn’t a time of day when I say no thank you to pork, potatoes, and eggs.)
+Thanks to the marinated pork, it has protein and flavor.
+This was actually the second meal with this particular pork sirloin.
 I sliced it into medallions and cooked those for dinner the night before, then diced what was left for pork hash the next day.

 You might be saying, “Um, Andi.
 You put tomatoes in your iron skillet.”
 For one thing, some people do that and say it’s totally fine.
 I’m not one of those people, but I did make an exception in this case.
 I drained the tomatoes very well AND poured them over a bunch of potatoes AND didn’t cook them for very long.
-I usually worry about acidic foods like tomatoes or wine ruining the seasoning on my skillet, but in this case it worked out OK.
-If you are worried, you could make this whole dish in a different kind of pan.
+I usually worry about acidic foods like tomatoes or wine ruining the seasoning on my skillet, but in this case, it worked out OK.
+You can make this whole dish in a different kind of pan.

 Want to share a photo of your version?
 I would love to see it!
 Post it on Instagram and tag @wearychef.